berhane/LAP-solvers/README.md

 2. `hungarian` performs better than `lap.lapjv` and `lapjv.lapjv` for matrices of size less than 16x16.
 For Anything larger than 256x256, `lap.lapjv` and `lapjv.lapjv` are about an order of magnitude faster than `hungarian`
 3. `lap.lapjv` is am implementation intended to solve dense matrices.
 Its sparse matrix solver analog named `lap.lapmod` is more efficient for larger sparse matrices.
 Both are implemented in the `lap` module.
 4. `lapjv.lapjv` has the best performance virtually for all matrix sizes.
-5. There is definitely a need to check that all these methods reach the same solutions.
+5. There is definitely a need to check that all these methods reach the same solutions/assigments.
-5. For the purposes of improving [Arbalign](https://github.com/berhane/arbalign), `hungarian` remains the best choice for most molecular systems I'm interested in, which don't have more than 100 atoms of the same type.
-However, if the tool is to be applied to larger molecules such as proteins and DNA, it would be worthwhile to use `lap.lapjv` or even `lap.lapmod`
+5. For the purposes of improving [Arbalign](https://github.com/berhane/arbalign), `hungarian` remains a good choice for most molecular systems I'm interested in which don't have more than 100x100 distance matrices the same type to solve.
+However, if the tool is to be applied to larger molecules such as proteins and DNA, it would be worthwhile to use `lapjv.lapjv`, `lap.lapjv` or `lap.lapmod`